Chuck Tomasi

 Podcasting For Dummies Cheat Sheet

-When you are podcasting, you have to keep track of a lot of components.
-Besides ensuring that the hardware is operating properly, that your software is capturing audio without fail, and keeping track of your latest episode’s analytics, you also have to keep straight all the minute details.
+When you're podcasting, you have to keep track of a lot of components.
+Besides checking that the hardware is operating properly, your software is capturing audio without fail, and you're keeping track of your latest episode’s analytics, you also have to keep straight all the minute details.
 Ensure that your podcasts are well-received by adhering to technical standards for artwork and audio.
-Check out some of the podcasting platforms on which you want to ensure your podcasts are listed.
-If you’re doing a podcast interview, a little prep time can save a lot of embarrassment.
+Check out some of the podcasting directories where you want to have your podcasts listed.
+And if you’re doing a podcast interview, a little prep time can save a lot of embarrassment.

 View Cheat Sheet